slotrans/commas-first/design_doc.md

     - One oddball is the WITH clause, which though it follows the pattern of having a sequence of "delimiters" (`with` and comma) and a sequence of "expressions", they are not laid out in the usual two-column fashion.
 This clause may require its own implementation.
     - The LIMIT and OFFSET clauses are a special case where there is only ever one delimiter and one expression
         - turns out limit/offset can also be written offset/limit... that's way more annoying that it sounds, and my implementation of it is gross, but probably good enough

+### 2022-05-29
+- SFToken, Expression, and Statement now all provide `is_whitespace`, `starts_with_whitespace()`, and `render()`, which adds some flexibility around what can be placed where.
+It's honestly a little hard to keep track of without type information, but whatever.
+It may make sense to define one or more mixin classes, or an abstract base class, to make the terms of the interface(s) clearer.
+- A question around paren-wrapped subqueries is whether the parens should be part of the Statement or not.
+    - logically they should be because they are "part" of that syntactic element and need to be carried with it
+    - but Statement requires that `select` be the first token, so it would need to be re-worked a bit
+    - layout-wise, it _may_ be easier to get the parens in the right spot if they're _not_ part of the Statement... hard to say for sure though until I actually implement margin bumping